There are several posts on this site about mental health and anxiety for new moms because this is a subject that impacts so many of us.

 And to provide you the most helpful information I can, I’ll also add in some of the science of how antidepressants work and how they affect breastfed babies.
 Heck, I’ll even talk about what it’s like to begin taking an antidepressant.

 (Side note: I am not a medical doctor.
-I have a PhD in chemistry and extensive education on people’s exposure to toxic chemicals, but that is not the same thing as a medical doctor and this post is not intended as medical advice.)
+I have a PhD in chemistry and expertise as an Exposure Scientist, which means I’ve studied a lot about people’s exposure to toxic chemicals, but that is not the same thing as a medical doctor and this post is not intended as medical advice.)
 Here goes…

 I’ve dealt with anxiety on and off for most of my adult life.
 After years of dealing with this issue, I finally started really getting the help I needed from therapy after my second daughter was born.
 And after a while, it began paying off!
 In fact, during my third pregnancy was probably the most relaxed I ever was.